The NDIS Price Guide

 What’s important to understand about the NDIS price guide is that:

-providers must check with you before making changes to pricing; and
+- providers must check with you before making changes to pricing

 If you want more information on the National Disability Insurance Scheme Price Guide and how it affects you, contact your support coordinator or LAC.
 If you want to learn more yourself, here are a few links that might help.